reves home

 FR-06902 Sophia Antipolis, France

-I am currently a senior researcher at INRIA and the group leader of the REVES research group at INRIA Sophia-Antipolis.
-My research interests are in rendering for computer graphics.
-My recent work is on perceptual rendering, and in particular audio-visual cross-modal rendering, interactive illumination, shadows, relighting, reconstruction from images and interactive rendering in general.
+I am currently a senior researcher at INRIA and the group leader of the GRAPHDECO research group at INRIA Sophia-Antipolis.
+My research interests are in rendering for computer graphics and sound.
+My recent work is on image-based rendering and textures, perceptual rendering, and in particular audio-visual cross-modal rendering, interactive illumination, shadows, relighting and interactive rendering in general.
 My responsibilities include managing the group, supervising graduate students and coordinating/managing research projects.
-From 2005 to 2007 I was a member of the

 Publications